 (3) Environmental conditions in reservoirs used as the source for M&I water supply can have a major impact on the costs to supply water to end users as well as public health.
 Within a local water system, different sectors of water use may have different requirements for the quality of treated water.
 At a minimum, water systems must meet Federal and state requirements for public health.
 The physical, chemical and biological condition of the source water determines the cost of treatment to meet the required standards for end users.
 Extreme events such as harmful algal blooms may render the reservoir unusable for a period of time.
 The presence of invasive species such as zebra mussels may require expensive operational and maintenance measures throughout the water supply system.
-Different water control plans may increase or decrease the potential for specific physical, chemical and biological conditions that impact water supply impacts.
+Different water control plans may increase or decrease the potential for specific physical, chemical and biological conditions and resulting water supply impacts.
+Changes in operations may exacerbate or mitigate conditions that impact water supply systems.
 The physical location and configuration of water supply intakes may also be a factor in determining impacts and potential responses.